UPDATED: May 22, 2025

 Debunking the Myths About Raw Milk

-Unpasteurized milk from cows, goats, or sheep, often referred to as “raw” or “fresh,” has made great gains in popularity in recent years.
+Unpasteurized milk from cows, goats, or sheep, sometimes referred to as “fresh milk,” has made great gains in popularity in recent years.
 Raw milk dairies and “natural foods” advocates commonly make false health and nutrition claims about it.

-Unsurprisingly, Robert F. Kennedy Jr., a notorious anti-vaccine activist, conspiracy theorist, and outspoken promoter of medical nonsense, is reported to be a raw milk advocate.
-All the more reason he is unfit for a role in our government.
+Unsurprisingly, Robert F. Kennedy Jr., a notorious anti-vaccine activist, conspiracy theorist, outspoken promoter of medical nonsense, and current United States Secretary of Health and Human Services, is reported to be a raw milk advocate.
+All the more reason he is unfit for a role in our federal government, along with a myriad other Trump appointees.

 California is the largest state where raw milk is legally sold in retail stores.
 Many other states permit direct sales to consumers, most often at farms or other locations such as farmers' markets.
 Production and supply of raw milk in California is claimed to be growing by 50 percent a year.
 This map details the legality of raw milk sales across the country: